 Now we consider the operations to extend the grammar during the unification algorithm.
+By extension we mean to add non-terminals and rules to the grammar, where the grammar is used as a compression device.

 Proposition 9.11.
 Extending n times the grammar G can be performed in polynomial time in n, and the size of the initial grammar G.